 Which leads me to this recipe for focaccia!

-Focaccia is one of the easiest breads to make.
+Focaccia is one of the easiest bread to make.
 You can top it with a variety of ingredients, similar to a pizza.
 I've made focaccia with just garlic and rosemary and served it with a marinara dipping sauce.
 I've made it with artichoke hearts, olives, peppers, onions, and sun-dried tomatoes.
 It's fun to play around with flavor combinations.
-This was the fist time experimenting with a fruit topping.
+This was the first time experimenting with a fruit topping.
 The grapes mellowed in their sweetness after baking and paired really well with the rosemary.
 Focaccia is best eaten the day of, when its' fresh out of the oven, warm, and soft!

 FOCACCIA WITH ROSEMARY AND GRAPES

 makes 1 - 11x16" loaf (18 slices)